-The budget for this one-week family vacation is $500.
-For the sake of this example, I've chosen the scenic, centrally-located town of Brewster as your vacation home base.
+For this sample itinerary, I've chosen the scenic, centrally-located town of Brewster as your vacation home base.

-But, as you'll see below, you can have an equally inexpensive vacation like this in other towns on Cape Cod, and do it on an even tighter budget if you want or need to, without sacrificing any fun!
+Note: As you'll see below, you can have an amazingly wallet-friendly vacation in other Cape Cod towns, too.
+And you can do it on less than $500/week without sacrificing any comfort or fun!

-For a super-affordable place to stay, you really can't beat camping at Nickerson State Park.
+For a super-affordable place to stay, you can't beat camping at Nickerson State Park.

-Covering more than 1900 acres in the upscale town of Brewster, Nickerson is (IMHO) the premier state park in Massachusetts - and perhaps in all of New England.
+Covering more than 1900 acres of woodlands, fields, and freshwater ponds, Nickerson is (in my humble opinion) the premier state park in Massachusetts - and perhaps in all of New England.

 At Nickerson, it's all right there for you.
 Swimming, boating, fishing, miles of walking and bike trails, plus lots of free family activities.
 All in one of the prettiest settings you can imagine.

 A Summer Day at Cliff Pond

-FYI: Prime spots sell out quickly.
+TIP: Prime campsites sell out quickly.
 You can sometimes find a vacancy at the last minute, but I wouldn't count on it.
 (Yurt vacancies are even tougher to get - they're often snapped up a year or more in advance.)

 To be sure you don't miss out, it's a good idea to make reservations as soon as you decide on your vacation dates!

 "Self catering", as our British friends so delicately refer to cooking your own meals, definitely keeps vacation food expenses down.

 But come on - this is a vacation, after all.
-And, in my humble opinion, vacation isn't vacation without a few special meals to sample the local fare.
+In my humble opinion, vacation isn't vacation without a few special meals to sample the local fare.

-So, I've included the cost of a lobster feast for the whole family in your Cape Cod vacation budget.
-(It's part of the $150 I've allocated for the grocery store and seafood market.)
+I've included the cost of a lobster feast for the whole family in your Cape Cod vacation budget.

 From Nickerson State Park, several supermarkets are only a few minutes away.
-Call or stop by, order your lobsters, and they'll cook 'em up for you and have them ready to pick up at dinner time.
-Grab a few sides like corn on the cob, potato or macaroni salad, and some dinner rolls, and you're all set.
+Call or stop by, order your lobsters, and they'll cook 'em up for you to take out.